datastax/astrapy/DEVELOPING.md

 Prepend tests with a `ASTRAPY_TEST_LATEST_MAIN=y` for features found on `main` that are not released anywhere.
 _(Tip: run a code search first to see what is currently marked as such.
 Chances are nothing is.)_

+### Legacy ordered-insert-many behaviour

+Generally, [PR 2193](https://github.com/stargate/data-api/pull/2193) is included in modern Data API versions.
+In case tests are run to Data API 1.0.32 or lower, run the tests with the following additional environment variable to adjust the test expectations: `LEGACY_INSERTMANY_BEHAVIOUR_PRE2193="yes"`.

 ## Publish-and-release

 Releasing a new version happens through the Github `release` workflow, which includes all necessary testing